1ST & 3RD SATURDAY EVERY MONTH

 The PMGY International Team have visited and participated in every program we offer.
 Thus, we have carefully inspected every little detail of our set-up, from the living conditions to local neighbourhoods and even the food you’ll be eating.
 Through these checks, we are able to ensure that all of our projects are up to scratch.
 Furthermore, all of our local teams are experienced development professionals, with years of experience hosting international volunteers.
 They are PMGY’s representatives on the ground and assist volunteers 24/7 throughout their stay.
 Our teams are therefore always on-hand to assist in any emergencies that may occur.
 Additionally, our 24 hour international emergency telephone line is always accessible.
 PMGY’s in-country staff also have access to local medical professionals should these be required during a participant’s time with us.

-When you join as a childcare volunteer in Morocco, we will send you a Volunteer Handbook.
+When you join as a mental health volunteer in Sri Lanka, we will send you a Volunteer Handbook.
 This document addresses a range of issues such as health, safety, visas and dress codes.
 For any unanswered or specific questions, PMGY offers a comprehensive support network, with online and telephone support staff available 24 hours each day.
 Our advisers welcome participants to ask as many questions as needed for them to effectively prepare for their trip overseas.
 On a monthly basis, our International Team also hosts both an Introductory Webinar and Safety Webinar.
 These are interactive opportunities for international volunteers to learn more about our projects and managing their safety overseas.

 When you arrive in-country, you’ll be given a comprehensive introduction to the general volunteer program and your specific project.
 During this session, our team will also cover important safety advice specific to your country.
 You’ll also be given the opportunity to purchase a local SIM-card.
 This is something we strongly suggest, so you’re contactable at all times.
 In like manner, we will provide you with a full list of the important contact numbers that you’ll need to know.